crawlem/balloons-inc/src/documents/faq.html.md

 ### How much is it to hire Rich?

 It depends on what you're after, how long and where.
-All of his services have a rates section at the bottom of the page.
+All of his services have a rates section at the bottom of the relevant page.

 ### Where is Rich based and how far does he travel?